FAQs

 What are the criteria for getting a bed at Joseph’s House?

-Our primary mission is to homeless men and women with late-stage AIDS, and, as space is available, we also welcome men and women with terminal cancer.
+Our primary mission is to homeless men and women with poorly controlled HIV/AIDS, and, as space is available, we also welcome men and women with terminal cancer.
 Our nurses review all referrals and consider a number of factors, including the availability of beds in the house, the individual’s diagnosis, current health status, and suitability for the care we provide, and the availability or lack of availability of other suitable options.

-Why do you give first priority to people living with AIDS?
+Why do you give first priority to people living with HIV/AIDS?

-Community living room Our focus on serving people with AIDS goes back to our founding when we began as a home for men living with AIDS.
-We began to welcome women and people dying of cancer in 2006.
+Community living room Our focus on serving people with HIV/AIDS goes back to our founding when we began as a home for men living with AIDS.
+We began to welcome individuals of all genders and people dying of cancer in 2006.
 We expanded because we saw great need and recognized that our service to those with AIDS had taught us a great deal that would also be of service to others.

 Our funding from the D.C.
 Department of Health and a significant portion of our foundation funding is specifically for serving people with AIDS.
 We also receive dedicated funding that allows us to also serve those with cancer.
 We believe that our community has been greatly enriched by expanding our mission.